 - The New School has many cancer- and healing-related videos and podcasts.

-- Healing Circles provide the deep health benefits of social support.
+- Healing Circles Global provides the deep health benefits of social support.

 Commonweal was the site of a very deep spiritual awakening for me as a consequence of the love and healing I experienced.
 During one of the most traumatic times in my life, joy and gratitude flooded into my heart and soul for every moment that I had been able to spend with my beloved.
 It helped prepare me for his death and the grief that followed.
 For my beloved soulmate, it brought the joy and sparkle back into his eyes for a while.
 Those pictures of him are some of my greatest treasures.
 I also know the healing he experienced during the Cancer Help Program retreat helped him live a little longer.